Trooping the Colour: Incredible Vintage Photos of the Queen’s Annual Parade

 Here are more vintage photos of Elizabeth before she became Queen.

 Her first official appearance on horseback

 The 1947 Trooping the Colour was also the occasion of 21-year-old Princess Elizabeth making her first appearance on horseback at an official royal ceremony.
 She’s riding behind King George V, wearing the uniform of a Colonel in the Grenadier Guards, and she’s riding side-saddle, which is how she was trained to ride as a little girl.
 When she rode in a non-ceremonial capacity, however, Her Majesty always rode astride.

 In 1957, Her Majesty Queen Elizabeth II, now a wife of ten years and a mother of two, had been Queen for five years (since February 6, 1952).

 Here are all of the Queen’s great-grandchildren, from oldest to youngest.

 The Queen and her second Prince

-At the 1962 Trooping the Colour, Her Majesty The Queen was now the mother of three, the youngest of whom Prince Andrew stands beside her, looking adorable, as the Royal Air Force flies overhead.
+At the 1962 Trooping the Colour, Her Majesty The Queen was now the mother of three.
+Her youngest at the time, Prince Andrew, stands beside her as the Royal Air Force flies overhead.

 Saluting the First Battalion